DArtagnan (band): History

 The band was founded in Nuremberg in 2015 by singer Benjamin Metzner, who also plays the mandolin, bagpipes and flute, guitarist and background singer Felix Fischer, and by guitarist and singer Tim Bernard.
 Metzner and Fischer, who have been friends since they were young, played together in the medieval rock band Feuerschwanz.

 This was followed by a recording contract with Sony Music Entertainment and the production of an album by producer Thomas Heimann-Trosien, who had already produced albums for Schandmaul, Nightwish and In Extremo.

 The trio's debut album, Seit an Seit, was released on 26 February 2016, and it went to number 7 in the German album charts.
 The band also made the charts in Austria and Switzerland.
 In the same year, the debut album was released a second time as a "Gold Edition" with additional tracks and an additional live CD.

 On April 16, 2016, the trio played at the Feste der Volksmusik folk festival in Halle, which was broadcast on TV by ARD and ORF.
 In May, the band toured Germany headlining thirteen concerts.
 On September 15, 2017, the album Verehrt und verdammt was released, which ranked 11th on the German album charts.

 The three founding members are supported live by Haiko Heinz (as the successor to Feuerschwanz member Hans Platz) on guitar, Sebastian Baumann on bass and Matthias Böhm on drums.
 In December 2017, Felix Fischer announced his departure from the bands Feuerschwanz and dArtagnan.
 He was replaced by Gustavo Strauss, who added a violin to the band.

+On the single "We're Gonna Be Drinking" from Felsenfest (2022) the band made a collaboration with Candice Night from Blackmore's Night, that Blackmore's Night previously had made a version of on their 2003 album Ghost of a Rose called "All for One".